JibyJoje/Python-Training/README.md

 - **For Loops** - The **For** loops can be used when you know how many number of times you want to run the loop.
 The **While** loop can be used to achieve the same results, but the **For** loop is the most defined way to code when you know how many times you want to run the loop.

+## Functions in Python:

+### Built-in Functions:

+- Python has a large number of Built-in functions that can support the users to achieve the most commonly used or the perform the common tasks.
+The functionalities of these Built-in functions are pre-defined and can be used to perform several functions.
+Some of the commonly used Built-in functions are **print(), int(), len(), abs(), append() etc.**